Single skating: Free skating (FS)

 Free skating, also called the free skate or long program, is the second segment in single skating, pair skating, and synchronized skating.
 Its duration, across all disciplines, is four minutes for senior skaters and teams, and three-and-one-half minutes for junior skaters.
-American skater Ilia Malinin holds the highest single men's free skating program score of 227.79 points, which he earned at the 2024 World Figure Skating Championships.
-(Note: After the 2018—2019 season, due to the change in grade of execution scores from -3 to +3 to -5 to +5, all statistics started from zero and all previous scores were listed as "historical".)
+American skater Ilia Malinin holds the highest score in single men's free skating program with 238.24 points, which he earned at the 2025–26 Grand Prix of Figure Skating Final in Nagoya.
 Kamila Valieva from Russia holds the highest single women's free skating score of 185.29 points, which she earned at the 2021 Rostelecom Cup.

+After the 2018—2019 season, due to the change in grade of execution scores from −3 to +3 to −5 to +5, all statistics started from zero and all previous scores were listed as "historical".

 According to the ISU, free skating "consists of a well balanced program of Free Skating elements, such as jumps, spins, steps and other linking movements executed with minimal two-footed skating, in harmony with music of the Competitor's choice, vocal music with lyrics is permitted".
 A well-balanced free skate consists of up to six jump elements, one of which has to be an Axel jump; up to three spins (one of which has to be a spin combination, one has to be a flying spin or a spin with a flying entrance, and one has to have just one position); only one step sequence; and only one choreographic sequence.
-After the 2026-2027 season, the three required spins were a combination spin, a flying spin, and a choreographic spin.
-(Note: Before the 2026-2027 season, junior skaters were not required to include a step sequence in their free skating programs.)
+After the 2026–2027 season, the three required spins were a combination spin, a flying spin, and a choreographic spin.
+(Note: Before the 2026–2027 season, junior skaters were not required to include a step sequence in their free skating programs.)